View Source Bonfire.Common.Config (Bonfire v0.9.11-social-beta.6)

 "test_value"

-** (Bonfire.Common.Config.Error) Missing configuration value: [:bonfire, :missing_key]
+** (Bonfire.Common.Config.Error) Missing configuration value: [:bonfire_common, :missing_key]

 get_ext(module_or_otp_app)